Madhuramakrishna/TechDocuments/XCode/Readme.md

 Java UUID Generator (JUG) is a Java library for generating Universally Unique IDentifiers, UUIDs (see http://en.wikipedia.org/wiki/UUID).
 It can be used either as a component in a bigger application, or as a standalone command line tool.

+## Monix
+Asynchronous Programming for Scala and Scala.js

+Monix is a high-performance Scala / Scala.js library for composing asynchronous, event-based programs.

+It started as a proper implementation of ReactiveX, with stronger functional programming influences and designed from the ground up for back-pressure and made to cleanly interact with Scala’s standard library, compatible out-of-the-box with the Reactive Streams protocol.
+It then expanded to include abstractions for suspending side effects and for resource handling, being one of the parents and implementors of cats-effect.

+A Typelevel project, Monix proudly exemplifies pure, typeful, functional programming in Scala, while making no compromise on performance.

+Highlights:

+   - exposes the kick-ass Observable, Iterant, Task and Coeval data types, along with all the support they need
+   - modular, only use what you need
+   - designed for true asynchronicity, running on both the JVM and Scala.js
+   - really good test coverage, code quality and API documentation as a primary project policy